 It isn’t only the famous sports stadiums of the world that rely on these machines to leave a fine finish; groundsmen at cricket clubs, golf clubs and croquet and bowls tournaments up and down the country will all make use of cylinder lawn mowers throughout the summer months to keep the playing surfaces in tip-top condition.

-Cylinder mowers are relatively simple machines in construction; a horizontally mounted cylinder of blades rotate on an axle, the cutting surface of these blades working against a fixed bottom blade, producing a scissor like cutting action that not only produces a fine finish to your lawn, but also reduces the chances of disease and fungal infection due to the extremely clean cut achieved.
+Cylinder mowers are relatively simple machines to use and in construction; a horizontally mounted cylinder of blades rotate on an axle, the cutting surface of these blades working against a fixed bottom blade, producing a scissor like cutting action that not only produces a fine finish to your lawn, but also reduces the chances of disease and fungal infection due to the extremely clean cut achieved.
 On full size machines a heavy rear-roller will leave the final touch that all users crave: a defined stripe.

 The size and style of cylinder mowers varies greatly, from professional machines that are extremely heavy and robust to lightweight electric mowers that are designed for the smallest of urban gardens.